Jack Lukeman: Career

-John Walshe of Hot Press magazine states "Lukeman's voice is powerful and fluid.
+John Walshe of Hot Press magazine stated, "Lukeman's voice is powerful and fluid.
 His range too is impressive, from the deep baritone resonance of 'When The Moon Is High' to the aching falsetto of the magnificent 'Rooftop Lullaby' ... this is a timeless collection of fine songs, beautifully delivered, from an artist as unique as Ireland has ever produced".
 He released three singles from this album: Georgie Boy, Ode to Ed Wood and Rooftop Lullaby.

-Metropolis Blue was followed up with 2001's critically lauded and groundbreaking album Universe.
-The album was recorded in L.A, Jamaica and Dublin with Multi-Grammy record producer Greg Wells of Adele and OneRepublic fame producing the single So Far Gone.
-It becoming one of the biggest radio hits of the year with the album also producing the singles Don't Fall in Love and Little Man.
+Metropolis Blue was followed up with 2001's album Universe.
+The album was recorded in L.A, Jamaica and Dublin with Greg Wells producing the single "So Far Gone".

-The album was supported in 2002 with a run of special theatre shows with theatre director Raymond Keane from Barabus.
+The album was supported in 2002 with a run of theatre shows with theatre director Raymond Keane from Barabbas Theatre Company.
 It was called The Little Universe and combined black box and light theatre with music and earned five star reviews in The Guardian.

 2003 saw Lukeman play a 14-week residency of shows in Spirit in Dublin producing the DVD Chez Jack L.